“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “I am not asking you or Monica to let go of Martin Henry - nor do I

 question your decision.
-What I am asking of you is to be parent’s once
+What I am asking

 more of a child in your home.”